jannis-kiriasis/insured/README.md

 ## SEO

 Keywords have been used in the headings of the questionnaire start page and life insurance calculator page.
 Each page addresses a specific search intent:
-- The questionnaire page, the need of a life insurance cover
+- The questionnaire page, the need of knowing whether a life insurance cover is needed
-- the calculator page, the need of a cover amount calculator
+- the calculator page, the need of a life cover calculator
 - The application form, the need of getting a cover painlessly

 The title tags also include target keywords and the length displays in full on Google Search.
 Tested with this [title tag length checker](https://www.highervisibility.com/seo/tools/serp-snippet-optimizer/).

 I've included the most common metadata (description, keywords, index) and a self-referring `rel=canonical` link on each page.

-I've included Open Graph tags to control the page appearence when shared on social media as posts.
+I've included Open Graph tags to control the pages appearence when shared on social media as posts.

 The Lighthouse SEO test also reports a score of 100/100.